mirkobunse/qunfold/README.md

 # qunfold | Quantification & Unfolding

-This Python package implements composable methods for quantification and unfolding.
+This Python package implements our unified framework of algorithms for quantification and unfolding.
+It is designed for enabling the composition of novel methods from existing and easily customized loss functions and data representations.
+Moreover, this package leverages a powerful optimization back-end to yield state-of-the-art performances for all compositions.

 ## Installation